-- Testing: Swampscott no longer offers testing at our testing site.
-Click HERE for more detailed information about other safe, reliable, and fast locations to be tested in neighboring communities.
+- Testing: Click HERE for more detailed information about other safe, reliable, and fast locations to be tested in neighboring communities.

 - Testing/Contact Tracing: There's important information you should know about the testing process and contact tracing.
 Read more HERE

-- The Town has released new interactive charts reflecting the rise in COVID-19 cases, cases per day, and other important data.
+- The Town maintains interactive charts reflecting the rise in COVID-19 cases, cases per day, and other important data.
 Click HERE.